simon-weber/gpsoauth/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-Install [Poetry](https://python-poetry.org/docs/#installation) to setup developer environment.
+Install [Poetry](https://python-poetry.org/docs/#installation) to setup the developer environment.
 It uses [black](https://github.com/ambv/black) and [prettier](https://prettier.io/)
 to make sure the code follows the style.